The 3Rs: Their definition, application and importance to your work

 - Microorganisms and non-vertebrates (e.g. yeast Saccharomyces cerevisiae, fruit fly Drosophila melanogaster, roundworm Caenorhabditis elegans)

-- For advice on the 3Rs and alternative strategies to reduce or replace animals in research and testing, please contact Dr Brett Lidbury (Associate Professor and Alternatives Advisor to ANU Animal Ethics Committee) at firstname.lastname@example.org or phone on 6125 7875.
+- For advice on the 3Rs and alternative strategies to reduce or replace animals in research projects, testing and teaching, contact Dr Brett Lidbury (Associate Professor and Alternatives Advisor to ANU Animal Ethics Committee) at firstname.lastname@example.org or phone on 6125 7875.

 - Systematic reviews - Professor David Nisbet (firstname.lastname@example.org)